-B. Information to be incorporated in a Price List
+B. Information to be Incorporated in a Price List

-- 1. Price of Individual units
+- 1. Price of individual units

 - 2. Purchase procedure

 - 3. Payment terms

 - 4. Responsibility for legal fees

 - 5. Administration charges for execution of any documents

-- 6. Instalment payment methods and interest rates in case or restricted choice of mortgage

-- 7. Number of units available for sale
+- 6. Instalment payment methods and interest rates in case of restricted choice of mortgage - 7.
+Number of units available for sale